 As one of the founders of the analytic approach known as Political Ecology, Dr Hecht has been engaged in understanding the theoretical and institutional dynamics that underpin deforestation and its alternatives.
 To this end she has integrated macropolitics into an understanding of local outcomes, but also explores the contributions that local processes can make to understanding and developing solutions to large scale problems.
 Her research employs a range of methodologies ranging from soil science, ethnography, agroecology, economics history and remote sensing, and has made important contributions many arenas.
 For example, her studies of Kayapo Indian soil management provided the technical framework for understanding the formation of anthropogenic soils—the Amazon Dark Earths—that, like terracing and irrigation in other ecosystems, provided the basis for increasing production to support large, complex civilizations.
 This research, along with studies by archeologists, other geographers and ethnographers has helped recast Amazonian history, and the techniques she described are now being adapted for modern farmers.
 Her research on tropical frontiers and deforestation helped recast explanations away from simple Malthusian stories into more complex narratives about the role of subsidies, tenurial structure, technologies and political regimes in understanding rapid forest conversions.
 Currently her work places the dynamics of globalization at the heart of understanding the dynamics of soybean frontiers and more startling, the complex dynamics of forest resurgence now found throughout the tropical world.
 She is currently completing a book on Globalization and Amazonia.

 Dr. Hecht also writes environmental and social history of the tropics, and about large scale concepts, such as Tropicality, through which we understand and represent them.
-She has just completed a study (to be published by the University of Chicago Press) on the Brazilian writer and Amazon explorer, Euclides da Cunha, and the imperial ambitions pertaining to the Amazon Scramble, when European powers and hemispheric aspirants (and Brazil itself) clashed in the remote regions as well as adjudication courts over the immense rubber wealth during the first modern globalization impulse in Amazonia.
+She recently completed a study published by the University of Chicago Press on the Brazilian writer and Amazon explorer, Euclides da Cunha, and the imperial ambitions pertaining to the Amazon Scramble, when European powers and hemispheric aspirants (and Brazil itself) clashed in the remote regions as well as adjudication courts over the immense rubber wealth during the first modern globalization impulse in Amazonia.